BattletechModders/Abilifier/README.md

 `cleanUpCombatUI` bool, if `true`, removes decorative chevrons and vertical bars from the ability tray in combat.
 Recommend setting to `true` unless NOT enabling CAC Attack Ground button AND `extraAbilities` <=1.

-`skillLockThreshold` int, if set > 0, defines a threshold level for skills; once a pilot has reached that skill level, they can *only* take abilities within that skill level.
-Intended for use with additional lvl 10 abilities; in the settings above, once a pilot reaches lvl 8 (default 2nd tier ability), the only ability they can take after that point is the lvl 10 ability within that same skill.
+`skillLockThreshold` int, if set > 0, defines a threshold level for skills; once a pilot has reached that skill level, they can *only* take abilities above that level in that skill.
+Intended for use with additional lvl 10 abilities; in the settings above, once a pilot reaches lvl 8 (2nd tier ability by default), the only abilities at or above lvl 8 that they can take must be in that skill.
+However, pilots can always take abilities *below* the threshold (within the constraints of the above settings).

 `abilityReqs` dictionary, strings. new in 1.05, allows devs to set up true ability "trees", where the 1st ability (dictionary key) is required for the player to take any of the subsequently listed abilities (dictionary value, list of strings).
 For example, in the above settings, a player can <i>only</i> take `AbilityDefG8a` or `AbilityDefG8b` if they had previously taken `AbilityDefG5a`; all other abilities for this level will be available.
 At present, abilities with requirements must be of the same skill type as their required abilities (e.g., Gunnery8b cannot require Guts5c).